brycewhit13/pnuemonia-classification-rs/README.md

 You can find the docker container [here](https://hub.docker.com/repository/docker/brycewhit13/pnuemonia-classification-rs/general).
 To run from docker, use the following commands:
 1. `docker pull brycewhit13/pnuemonia-classification-rs`
 2. `docker run pnuemonia-classification-rs`

+NOTE: This was developed on Windows and does reference some enironment variables, so it may not work on a different system or without the variables defined.
+I have not been able to test this out, but please reach out if you try and it doesn't work!